-The momentum distributions of the TG gas in the commensurate case are shown in Fig.~\ref{fig:epsart6} for various particle numbers.
-We can see that the momentum distributions of the TG gas has a bosonic structure, which has peaks at $k=0$ and the profiles are narrow.
-Although a TG gas has the same energy spectrum and position profiles with its fermionic conterpart, their momentum distributions are very different.
-In addition, the profiles of momentum distributions is nearly unchanged with the particle number increases at commensurate case.
-This is because in the Mott-insulating phase the particles are localized in the real space.
-The oscillations in the momentum distribution comes from the finite size effect, it will vanish in thermodynamic limit.
-What is more interesting here is that we find the momentum distributions have same zero momentum peaks after rescale.
-Then we plot $n(0)$ as a function of particle number in Fig.~\ref{fig:epsart7}.
-It clearly shows that $n(0)\propto N$ in the commensurate case.
+The normalized momentum density distributions of periodically trapped TG gas in the commensurate case are shown in Fig.~\ref{fig:epsart7} for various particle numbers.
+We see that the normalized momentum density distributions of the TG gas has a bosonic structure, which has peaks at $k=0$ and the profiles are narrow.
+While its fermionic counterpart, the spinless free fermion gas, has a broad Fermi momentum distributions.
+Although a TG gas has the same energy spectrum and position profiles with its fermionic counterpart, their momentum distributions are very different.
+In addition, the profiles of normalized momentum distributions are nearly unchanged with the increase of the system sizes in the commensurate case.
+This is because the periodically trapped TG gas in the commensurate case is a Mott-insulating phase, so particles are localized in the real space.
+In the language of matter waves, the wave packages of the particles have no overlapping.
+With the increase of system size, the particles do not affect each other in any essential way.
+The oscillations in the momentum density distributions come from the finite size effect, it will vanish in the thermodynamic limit.
+What is more interesting here is that we find the momentum density distributions have same zero momentum peaks after rescaling.
+Then we plot $n(0)$ as a function of particle number $N$ in Fig.~\ref{fig:epsart8}.
+It clearly shows that $n(0)\propto N^{\gamma}$ with $\gamma=1$ in the commensurate case.
 Similar behavior has been found for the TG gas in the harmonic trap \cite{TPapenbrock}.
-Thus, the system of hard-core bosons mimics the macroscopic occupation of a momentum zero state and, in this aspect, resembles a uniform and noninteracting Bose system.
-The momentum distributions of non-commensurate case (fractional filling) are shown in Fig.~\ref{fig:epsart8} for various particle numbers.
-We can see that, in the fractional filling case, the profiles of momentum distribution become narrower with the particle number increases, which is different from that in the commensurate case as we discussed before.
-This is because in this case, the system is a boson conductor, so the spatial distribution become more uniform with the particle number increases due to many body repulsions.
-The small oscillations in the momentum profiles come from finite size effects and it will vanish in the thermodynamic limit.
+In the commensurate case, which is the Mott-insulating phase, we can approximate the SPRDM as $\rho(x,x')\simeq\rho(x,x)\delta(x-x')$, then the zero-momentum density can be obtained as